 Los Angeles – Timed to coincide with the 45th California International Antiquarian Book Fair, Bonhams was pleased offer property from the Serendipity Bookstore in Berkeley, CA on February 12.
 Highlights included general antiquarian books, art and fine press, modern literature and poetry with a section dedicated to John Steinbeck, Americana and early baseball literature.

-Peter Howard [1939-2011] of the Bay Area landmark Serendipity Books has been eulogized as "one of the most imaginative booksellers of his generation."
+Peter Howard [1939-2011] of the Bay Area landmark Serendipity Books has been eulogised as "one of the most imaginative booksellers of his generation."
 Howard stocked not only individual titles but entire collections.
-The store was organized in sections by the original source: a collection of modern poetry from collector X is in one corner; another collection with similar titles from another source might be on the opposite side of the building.
-It wasn't a library and so, to Howard's mind, it wasn't supposed to be organized like one The bookstore on University, for those who never crossed its threshold, was a warren of rooms filled to the roof with titles from the mundane and popular to the erudite and obscure.
+The store was organised in sections by the original source: a collection of modern poetry from collector X is in one corner; another collection with similar titles from another source might be on the opposite side of the building.
+It wasn't a library and so, to Howard's mind, it wasn't supposed to be organised like one The bookstore on University, for those who never crossed its threshold, was a warren of rooms filled to the roof with titles from the mundane and popular to the erudite and obscure.
 Howard wanted people to search for their books, looking carefully and hopefully finding not only what they were looking for, but far more.

 Leading the February auction were pieces from Howard's tremendous collection of John Steinbeck material.
 Strong online bidding was seen for many of the works on offer.
 This included a screenplay adaptation of Cannery Row, an intriguing piece of literary history (est. $2,000-3,000, sold for $12,500).
 Cannery Row was published in 1945 and certainly given consideration by the studios, but did not make it on screen immediately.
-In 1948 actor and Steinbeck friend Burgess Meredith wanted to adapt the novel as a vehicle for himself, but that production never materialized.
+In 1948 actor and Steinbeck friend Burgess Meredith wanted to adapt the novel as a vehicle for himself, but that production never materialised.
 Nonetheless, Steinbeck's biography mentions that he produced a script for that intended project, of which this may be a copy.

 Additional works of note related to Steinbeck included a first edition, presentation copy of the Sea of Cortez from Ed Ricketts to his new girlfriend, later wife, with a Las Vegas marriage certificate (est. $2,000-3,000, sold for $11,875); copy number 4 of The Red Pony, a presentation copy inscribed to Louis Paul (est. $2,000-3,000, sold for $2,000); an inscribed copy of The Grapes of Wrath (est. $10,000-15,000, sold for $8,750); Steinbeck's novella version of Lifeboat, written at the behest of Alfred Hitchcock (est. $5,000-7,000, $4,375) and a mimeographed manuscript of Viva, Zapata! (est. $2,000-3,000, sold for $3,125).